Generic Profile Template

 Capital University Main Campus

-Dr. Jeffrey D. Gershman is the Director of Wind Ensembles and an Associate Professor of Music at the Capital University Conservatory of Music.
-His responsibilities include conducting the Symphonic Winds, Wind Symphony, and teaching advanced conducting.
+Dr. Jeffrey D. Gershman is the Director of Wind Ensembles and a Professor of Music at the Capital University Conservatory of Music.
+His responsibilities include conducting the Symphonic Winds, Wind Symphony, and teaching advanced conducting and instrumental pedagogy.
 His past positions include serving as the Associate Director of Bands at the Indiana University Jacobs School of Music, the Director of Instrumental Activities at Texas A&M University-Commerce, and the Co-Director of Instrumental Music at Monroe-Woodbury High School in Central Valley, New York.
-Dr. Gershman holds two degrees from Indiana University, having received his Bachelor of Music Education with High Distinction as well as his Master of Music in Wind Conducting—the first such degree awarded by the Jacobs School of Music.
-He earned his Doctor of Musical Arts in Wind Conducting degree at The University of Texas at Austin.
+Dr. Gershman holds two degrees from Indiana University: a Bachelor of Music Education with High Distinction and the first Master of Music in Wind Conducting degree conferred by the institution.
+He received his Doctor of Musical Arts in Wind Conducting degree at The University of Texas at Austin.
+His principal conducting teachers include Jerry F. Junkin and Ray E. Cramer.

-Dr. Gershman maintains an active conducting schedule, having led performances with both of Dallas’ professional wind ensembles, the Dallas Winds and the Lone Star Wind Orchestra as well as high school honor bands throughout the United States.
+Dr. Gershman maintains an active guest conducting schedule with both professional ensembles and high school honor bands throughout the country, including an annual series of concerts with the Dallas Winds (formally the Dallas Wind Symphony).
 He has presented lectures at many state and national conventions and is in high demand as adjudicator, having judged band festivals throughout the United States as well as in Singapore and Australia.
 In addition, Dr. Gershman has published articles on repertoire, programming, and score study which have been hailed as “groundbreaking.”
-As an arranger, his transcriptions of works by Frank Zappa and John Corigliano, and Eric Whitacre have received critical acclaim, with performances at Carnegie Hall as well as regional and national conventions.
+As an arranger, his transcriptions of works by Frank Zappa, John Corigliano, and Eric Whitacre have received critical acclaim, with performances at Carnegie Hall as well as regional and national conventions.

 Doctor of Musical